devprashant9/90Days/README.md

 > 👉 First of all my foundational coding skills are good and from past few days I have been exploring Data Structures and Algorithms.
 I know basics of **Recursion**, **Binary Search**, **Arrays**, **Strings**, **OOPS**, **Time and Space Complexity**, etc. In short, many of the concepts are known to me so my progress may seem faster.

+---

 ### Day 1 [18-03-2025]

 According to the `AlgoPrep` playlist, I directly started with `Arrays` and solved the questions in **Video 1** and they were very basic.
+The **Video 2** also consisted of few problems that taught me handful of concepts.

 ---